 5. Have a positive mindset.
 Landing a job may take several weeks and several rounds of interviewing, especially in a competitive job market.
-Make sure that you’re continuing to grow your other career buildings skills-networking, public speaking and more-while you’re moving forward in your job search.
+Make sure that you’re continuing to grow your other career buildings skills-networking, public speaking, and more-while you’re moving forward in your job search.

 Process Controls Engineer Advice

-A successful job search requires that you make the right impression in person, online and on paper.
+A successful job search requires that you make the right impression in person, online, and on paper.
 Hiring managers typically look at a resume for six seconds before deciding whether to interview the applicant.
 To successfully land a job as a process controls engineer, make sure your resume highlights your skills and strengths with these tips.

 1. Make your resume stand out with a design that is readable and distinguishable.
 Visual appeal is just as important as the content.

 2. Keep updating your resume.
-In competitive labor market, job openings often close within a couple of days of posting.
+In a competitive labor market, job openings often close within a couple of days of posting.
 Keeping your resume current will help you apply to jobs at a moment’s notice.

-3. Make sure your paper resume is consistent with information on your social media account like LinkedIn.
+3. Make sure your paper resume is consistent with the information on your social media account like LinkedIn.
 Inconsistent information can hurt your chances for a job interview

 4. Sharpen your resume with a Summary of Qualifications or profile section.
 A summary section grabs the attention of hiring managers who often see several resumes for one job posting.